keenanwoodall/MeshModifiers/README.md

 # MeshModifiers
 An easy-to-use mesh-modifying system that functions similarly to 3D modeling programs, in realtime.
 NOTE: This project is no longer in development.
 Check out [Deform](https://github.com/keenanwoodall/Deform) instead.
+Its a rewrite of this project and is objectively better.

 **FEATURES**